w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info

-For detailed information about chain selection see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-chain-selection.html).
+For detailed information about chain selection, see dedicated section in [The Polkadot Parachain Host Implementers' Guide](https://paritytech.github.io/polkadot/book/protocol-chain-selection.html).

 :::